Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h1 id="glossary">Glossary</h1>

-In this part of the documentation, you will learn the necessary terms that will help you understand the basic principle of how the extension works.
+This part of the documentation contains the necessary terms that will help you understand the basic principle of how the extension works.
 They may differ from the usual terms you may be familiar with.
-This glossary might slightly differ from the [glossary](user_documentation.md#glossary) in the user documentation.
+This glossary is slightly different from the [glossary](user_documentation.md#glossary) in the user documentation.

 <h3 id="visual-layout-constraint-glossary">Visual layout constraint</h3>